 The Problem & Market for Valcor Consultants

 Today’s small business owners are dealing with a host of problems that cause slowing cash flow which can lead to litigation, bankruptcy and even the closure of an otherwise viable business.
-These are companies are run by stressed and worried business owners who have invested their life into the business, along with the team of loyal employees.
+No matter whether the broader economy is in recession or growth, there are always businesses who are at the precipice of ruin.
+Our clients companies are run by stressed and worried business owners who have invested their life into the business, along with the team of loyal employees.

 - There are 27.7 million small businesses in the US.*